AlexanderLasson/AlexanderLasson/README.md

 - 🚀 Proficient in Python, Django, REST APIs, DBMS, HTML/CSS, and JavaScript.
 - 💻 Currently seeking new opportunities to apply my skills and contribute to exciting projects.
 - 👋 Django developer fresh out of a CS degree program, passionate about crafting robust web applications.
-- 🌟 Passionate with building sowftware.
+- 🌟 Experience with building software.
 - 📫 How to reach me: lassonalexander@gmail.com
 - 🌐 #DjangoDeveloper #CSGrad #WebDevelopment